payini/IdentityManager/README.md

                 if (password != verify)
                     response.Messages = "Passwords entered do not match.";

+                // Get the user.
                 var user = await _userManager.FindByIdAsync(id);

                 if (user == null)
                     response.Messages = "User not found.";

-                if (await _userManager.HasPasswordAsync(user!))
+                // Delete existing password if it exists. if (await _userManager.HasPasswordAsync(user!))
                     await _userManager.RemovePasswordAsync(user!);

-                var result = await _userManager.AddPasswordAsync(user!, password);
+                // Add new password for the user. var result = await _userManager.AddPasswordAsync(user!, password);

                 if (result.Succeeded)